smithki/vue-adaptable-div/README.md

 `AdaptableDiv` is a straightforward Vue component that wraps child nodes in a `<div>` and watches them for size changes.
 The containing element is then sized to match with optional transitions!
 The core idea is to improve UX for use-cases where content dynamically updates or conditionally hides and shows—such as an [accordian](https://en.wikipedia.org/wiki/Accordion_(GUI)) menu.

+> Currently this module only detects and reacts to the _height_ of child nodes.
+The same behavior for _width_ is coming soon once I have time to troubleshoot a few edge cases related to responsiveness.

 ## 🔗 Installation

 Install via `yarn` (recommended):